Yan-Luo-AU/Data_Engineer_Project_ETL_BI/README.md

    - User behaviour/Funnel data from external sources that is semi-structured can be stored in S3 (data lake)
    - use AWs Glue Crawler and Athena to read and query the data
    - the AWS Glue Crawker read the time stamp column into string formate so a Glue job in pySpark is used to convert it into timestamp and also partition the timestamp into year and month
+   - Add a Lambda function to trigger the Glue job so when the data arrives in S3 the ETL process can be triggered.
+   - Imported the external data into Redshift
+      - method1: create external schema from data catelog
+      - method2: create external schema directly from s3
+   - External data can be joined with ineternal data in Redshift